 Choose a degree that centres on solutions for a just and equitable world.
 Address global environmental challenges through political, philosophical, artistic, cultural and educational theory and practice.
 Through creativity, collaboration, critical analysis, and hands-on community engagement, learn how we can envision and realize a sustainable future.

-Learn about our current global environmental challenges and how to build solutions for a better future.
-Using science, law, policy and economic approaches, discover how we can manage and conserve our natural resources through the study of energy transitions, environmental biology, political influence and regulations.
+Learn about our current local and global environmental challenges and how to build solutions for a better future.
+Using science, policy and economic approaches, discover how we can manage and conserve our natural resources through the study of energy transitions, environmental biology and the human dimensions of environmental management.

 Learn about global urbanization, urban life and the relationship that cities have with other spaces and nature.
 Explore the ways in which political institutions, social relations, economic systems, the built environment, infrastructure, ecological processes and cultural understandings weave together into the urban fabric.